casper-network/docs/source/docs/casper/workflow/staking-ledger.md

     <img class="align-center" src={useBaseUrl("/image/tutorials/ledger/staking/ledger4.png")} alt="Casper Ready" width="800"/>

-### Receive Tokens from External Wallet
+### Receive Tokens from an External Source

 This portion will vary slightly depending on where your funds are currently stored.
 However, the process will require that you send tokens to your public key as described in the [documentation](https://docs.casperlabs.io/workflow/ledger-setup/#receive-tokens).

 ### Staking Tokens

-Once you have tokens in your account, staking (delegating) with a validator is easy!
+Once you have tokens in your account, staking (delegating) with a validator is easy.

-1. Go back to your account but this time open the "delegate" tab located at: <https://cspr.live/delegate-stake> (alternatively, you click on `Wallet ⇒ Delegate Stake` to go there).
+1. Go back to your account but this time open the "delegate" tab located at: <https://cspr.live/delegate-stake> (alternatively, click on `Wallet ⇒ Delegate Stake` to go there).
 2. From the validator list, choose any validator you like.
 You will notice they all charge different fees and have different amounts staked to them.
 This may inform your decision in choosing the validator that is right for you.
 3. Specify the amount you wish to stake or click “Delegate max” as shown below.
 Notes:
    1. Keep in mind that the total delegation amount to one validator cannot be less than 500 CSPR.